Covid origin: Why the Wuhan lab-leak theory is being taken seriously

 And there is growing consensus among experts that the laboratory leak should be looked at more closely.

-Even the WHO's own director-general, Dr Tedros Adhanom Ghebreyesus, has called for a new investigation, saying: "All hypotheses remain open and require further study."
+Even the WHO's own director-general, Dr Tedros Adhanom Ghebreyesus, called for a new investigation, saying: "All hypotheses remain open and require further study."

-And Dr Fauci now says he's "not convinced" the virus originated naturally.
-That's a shift from a year ago, when he thought it most likely Covid had spread from animals to humans.
+And Dr Fauci said in 2021 he wasn't "not convinced" the virus originated naturally.
+That was a shift from a year earlier, when he thought it most likely Covid had spread from animals to humans.

 What does China make of this?

-China has hit back at suggestions the virus may have escaped from a laboratory by calling it a smear, and it has suggested the coronavirus may have have entered the country in food shipments from another country.
+China has hit back at suggestions the virus may have escaped from a laboratory by calling it a smear.
+State media have consistently accused the US government and Western media of spreading rumours about the source of the pandemic.

+Responding to Mr Wray's remarks, China's foreign ministry spokesperson accused US intelligence agencies of politicising the investigation into the origins of the virus.

+The US intelligence community had a history of "misdeeds" involving "fraud and deception", Mao Ning told a press briefing.
+As such, she said, their conclusions regarding the origins of Covid-19 had no credibility.

+China has pushed another theory, suggesting the coronavirus may have entered Wuhan in food shipments of frozen meat from elsewhere in China or South-East Asia.

-The Chinese government points to new research published by one of its leading virologists into samples collected from bats in a remote abandoned mine.
+The Chinese government has also pointed to research published by one of its leading virologists into samples collected from bats in a remote, abandoned mine.

-Prof Shi Zhengli - often referred to as "China's Batwoman" - a researcher at the Wuhan Institute, published a report last week revealing that her team had identified eight coronavirus strains found on bats in the mine in China in 2015.
+Prof Shi Zhengli - often referred to as "China's Batwoman" - a researcher at the Wuhan Institute, published a report in 2021 revealing that her team had identified eight coronavirus strains found on bats in the mine in China in 2015.
 The paper says that coronaviruses from pangolins pose more of an immediate threat to human health than the ones her team found in the mine.

-China's state media have accused the US government and Western media of spreading rumours.

-"The public opinion in the US has become extremely paranoid when it comes to the origin of the pandemic," an editorial in the Communist Party-owned Global Times newspaper said.
+Added to this is an unsubstantiated conspiracy theory long pushed by Chinese propagandists - and repeated by Mao Ning at the foreign ministry briefing on 1 March 2023 - suggesting the coronavirus was made and leaked from Fort Detrick in Frederick, Maryland, about 80km (50 miles) north of Washington DC.

+Once the centre of the US biological weapons programme, Fort Detrick currently houses biomedical labs researching viruses including Ebola and smallpox.

 Is there another theory?